marting456/dsl-generator/README.md

 ## Introduction

-The jar in this project generates a dsl helper class based on a POJO/domain class that can be used to automatically populate test data.
+The jar built by this project (see releases) generates a dsl helper class based on a POJO/domain class that can be used to automatically populate test data.

 For example, given Customer.class: